In the USA there is eccentric enjoyment everywhere; One of the old ladies wanted to hit everyone on the bus….

 You can easily ignore the two old ladies

-that wanted to hit us with their walking sticks
+that wanted to hit all the passengers with their walking sticks

 It doesn’t include the old biddy that hated my Aussie accent so much she wanted to hit me with her walking stick, at a Broadway bus stop.
 We caught a different bus and there was another elderly passenger, (also an elderly pothead) that some young lady brushed past, and she swore and shrieked and offered to hit all of us with her walking stick.
 She had colorful profanity that experts don’t use.